browserengineering/book/book/animations.md

 [units]: https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units

-Next, implement `NumericAnimation`.
+Next implement `NumericAnimation`.
 This class just encapsulates a bunch of parameters, and has a single `animate` method. `animate` is in charge of advancing the animation by one frame.
 It's the equivalent of the `requestAnimationFrame` callback in a JavaScript-driven animation; it also